 Get Your Finances in Order

 Now is the time to start pulling your finances together so your can to sort out a mortgage.
 If your funds are scattered about in various different places, you need to get everything in order.
-This will give you a better idea of what sort of mortgage you can get.
+This will give you a better idea of what sort of mortgage you can get as a first time buyer.
 It is worth taking advice from the experts who will be able to talk you through the different options available to you.
 If you can’t get a mortgage before you buy, a mortgage in principle will put you in an altogether stronger position.

 Choose Specific Properties to View